MichaelStephens23/busemann_generator/README.md

 - gamma: The ratio of specific heats for the working fluid
 - isolator_radius: The radius of the outlet for the wavetrapper, which essentially controls the scale of the inlet
 - offset: The percentage distance that the conic shock's apex is moved toward the bottom wall.
 Limits are [0, 1]
-- truncation_angle: the flow angle difference from freestream which the streamtrace integration is halted.
+- truncation_angle: The flow angle difference from freestream which the streamtrace integration is halted.
 Reduces the length of the inlet at the cost of a stronger shock at the lip of the inlet

 *Outputs*
 - freestream_mach: Freestream mach number